adepennart/Malaria_Case_Study/Project_report.md

 # Py .97309417040358744394
 # Tg .86098654708520179372
 ```
-Here we see that percentage wise, the fewest busco genes were found in Pk(0.72) and the most Pv(0.98).
+Here we see that percentage wise, the fewest BUSCO genes were found in Pk(0.72) and the most Pv(0.98).
 Again, unsure of threshhold, but does not seem bad.

 ## 8. Do you think that the assembly of the Haemoproteus takowskyi genome is a reasonable approximation of the true genome?